 Finance Gap insurance

-Return to invoice Gap insurance
+Return to invoice Gap Insurance

 Return to invoice Gap insurance tops up the claims payout from your car insurer to the amount you bought the vehicle for.

 Vehicle replacement Gap insurance

-Find out more: Vehicle replacement Gap review
+Find out more in our Vehicle replacement Gap review

 Return to value Gap insurance

 Return to value Gap is similar to return to invoice Gap insurance, but instead of helping you get exactly what you paid for the car, it pays the difference between your car insurance settlement and the value of the vehicle when it was first purchased.

-Lease Gap insurance
+Lease gap insurance

 If you leased your car rather than buying it outright, lease Gap insurance helps you pay the rest of your contract and any fees that may apply for cancelling your lending agreement early.